VamikaSinghal/Arduino_projects/README.md

 # Vamika's Arduino Code made at LGP 2024

-Hi, I hope you find some use from this code.
-All the projects were made using an Arduino micro-controller and other sensors and outputs.
+Hi, I hope you find some use for this code.
+All the projects were made using an Arduino microcontroller and other sensors and outputs.